killer4639/YelpCamp/README.md

+#YelpCamp
-A yelpcamp site which showcases camp sites around and user can create/delete camps and add/delete comments.
-Built using Node.Js and mongoDB
+A YelpCamp site that showcases campsites around and the user can create/delete camps and add/delete comments.
+Built using Node.Js and MongoDB